 When accessing your free annual report, you must be able to provide personal information to verify your identity.
 This information includes your full name, date of birth, Social Security Number (SSN) and address.
 Additional information about the steps you must take to access your free annual report is available in the sections below.

-Your Annual Credit Report
+Learn About Your Annual Credit Report

 As part of the Fair Credit Reporting Act (FCRA), each nationwide reporting agency must provide you with one free copy of your report each year.
 However, you are responsible for requesting your reports and reviewing them for any errors, discrepancies or suspicious activity.
 If your report contains a mistake or some inaccurate information, you may dispute these errors by notifying the credit bureau in writing.